-How to Get Rid of Slugs and Snails in Your Garden
+How to Get Rid of Slugs and Snails in your Garden Safely

 - Collect the egg shells in a box in the pantry.